Penang transport like the public buses can get you across the island reliably. And there’s even a free shuttle that goes around George Town!

 It’s a competitive business so peddlers will usually be willing to negotiate.

-For photography buffs especially, walking is the slowest but still the way to take stellar shots of architecture, street art, Penang food and people!
+For photography buffs especially, walking is the slowest but still the way to take stellar shots of architecture, street art and people!

-You can stop anywhere you want to (except busy roads of course) and it’s free!
+You can stop anywhere you want to (except busy roads of course) as well.

 Tips for walking in Penang: